bikeshedder/sunspec/examples/model103/README.md

-This code connects to a device that supports sunspec via modbus TCP and outputs the contents of model 1 and then proceeds reading model 103 (three phase inverter) outputting the value "W / W_SF" every second.
+This code connects to a device that supports sunspec via modbus TCP and outputs the contents of model 1 and then proceeds reading model 103 (three phase inverter) outputting the value "W / W_SF" and "WH / WH_SF" every second.

 Usage example: